montagejs/montagejs.org/docs/Overlay.md

 ---
 layout: docs
-title: Overlay component
+title: Overlay

+prev-page: Substitution
+next-page: Native-components
 ---

+# Overlay
-# Overlay component ["edge" branch only]
+## ["edge" branch only]

-The `Overlay` positions content over the page in a modal or non-modal way.
+The `Overlay` component positions content over the page in a modal or non-modal way.

 ## How to use
 #### Template